ddev/ddev-contrib/docker-compose-services/elastichq/README.md

 This will allow you to have a graphical interface for browsing data in your Elasticsearch server.

+**Note to Apple M1 and other arm64 users: At last check the [elasticsearch-hq image](https://hub.docker.com/r/elastichq/elasticsearch-hq) was amd64-only, so your mileage may vary with this recipe.**

 ## Requirements

-Elastic HQ requires that there is a container within the project that has a working instance of Elasticsearch running for it to connect to.
+Elastic HQ requires a working instance of Elasticsearch running for it to connect to.
 This is based on the [docker-compose recipe for elasticsearch in ddev-contrib](../elasticsearch).

 ## Configuration

-If your Elasticsearch server is not available inside the elastichq container at `http://elasticsearch:9200` (as it is when using the [ddev-contrib recipe](../elasticsearch), then you need to edit `docker-compose.elastichq.yaml` and edit the following environment variable:
+If your Elasticsearch server is not available inside the elastichq container at `http://ddev-<projectname>-elasticsearch:9200` (as it is when using the [ddev-contrib recipe](../elasticsearch), then you need to edit `docker-compose.elastichq.yaml` and edit the following environment variable:

-* Change `HQ_DEFAULT_URL` to the url your Elasticsearch server is available at within the elastichq container.
+* Change `HQ_DEFAULT_URL` to the url where your Elasticsearch server is available from inside the elastichq container.

 ## Installation